akeshavan/dnaworms/README.rst

 README
 ========

-This is Anisha's git repo for DNA worms build from cadnano2_
+This is Anisha's git repo for DNA worms built from cadnano2_

 .. _cadnano2: http://github.com/sdouglas/cadnano2